DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 Gain 1 Stress every turn.
 Heal 1 Stress for each Ice Mana you Consume when activating a Skill.
-Upon casting a spell of Primary Damage Type Fire or Lightning, heal 5 Stress.
+Upon casting a spell of Damage Type Fire or Lightning, heal 5 Stress.

 Decay:
 - 20 turns